MarioLegenda/mini/README.md

     });

 You noticed that *execute()* function is enclosed in an array.
 This is necessary beacuse of dependency injection.
 Dependency injection is handled similary like in Angular.js but with some variation.
-Later on dependency injection.

 ######Services